kogosoftwarellc/open-api/packages/express-openapi/README.md

 `express-openapi` will prepend middleware to this stack based on the parameters defined in the method's `apiDoc` property.
 If no `apidoc` property exists on the module method, then `express-openapi` will add no additional middleware.

+**Note:** Handlers in args.paths take precedence over handlers in args.operations for historical reasons.

 #### args.pathsIgnore